 METHOD

-- First heat your oil in an oven-proof saucepan (I used my cast iron Le Creuset), and fry your onion for a minute or so.
-Then add the rest of the veggies, and lower the heat – stirring every minute or so.
+First heat your oil in an oven-proof saucepan (I used my cast iron Le Creuset), and fry your onion for a minute or so.
+Then add the rest of the veggies, and lower the heat – stirring every minute or so, allow to cook for for around 5-10 minutes.

-- Add the remaining water, and place in a hot oven for an hour, or until the potatoes are totally soft.
+Add the remaining water, and place in a hot oven for an hour, or until the potatoes and carrots are totally soft.

 These are free recipes for your pleasure – all we ask in return is that you take a few moments to leave us a constructive comment !